-I caught up with Jonny recently in his hometown of Palm Springs on the eve of a weekend of gigging.
-First night he played with the Guana Batz at Lake Havasu Rockabilly festival, followed by a night with Lance Lewinsky for his Rock n Roll show in Vegas, then ending up at Pala Casino as part of a tribute show to Johnny Cash, Elvis Presley and Jerry Lee Lewis.
+I caught up with Jonny recently in his hometown of Palm Springs on the eve of a full weekend of gigging.
+The first night he played with the Guana Batz at Lake Havasu Rockabilly festival, followed by a night with Lance Lewinsky for his Rock n Roll show in Vegas, then ending up at Pala Casino as part of a tribute show to Johnny Cash, Elvis Presley and Jerry Lee Lewis.

 Jonny Bowler – Early Musical Influences

 Like most of us, Jonny’s early musical tastes were influenced by school friends and the songs that were being played at home.
 Luckily for those of us born in the 1960s, our parents were still playing Rock n Roll from the 50s and 60s.